 Most other topics, however, are not not so secret.
 Most of them are documented in books, blog post, and conference talks.
 Especially in the realm of SRE, Google is very open and regularly shares technology advancements, lessons learned, and advocates for operational best practices.
 The must read to understand the cultural aspects of SRE at Google is Site Reliability Engineering - How Google runs production systems by Betsy Beyer, Chris Jones, Jennifer Petoff, and Niall Richard Murphy.

 Younger (and arguably cooler) me visiting The Googleplex (Mountain View) in 2013.
 Five years later I would apply for a job with the company.

 Google scientifically researched how management is helping (or not helping) the company to achieve its greater goals.
-Lucky for aspiring managers who think about joining Google: The results are publicly available under the name re:work.
+For aspiring managers who think about joining Google: The results are publicly available under the name re:work.

 Another area that the company is particularly open about is what it calls PeopleOps (read: Human Resources).
 Most of my questions regarding the workplace culture and processes where answered in Work Rules by Laszlo Bock.
 The book also goes into great detail regarding the influence employees have in identifying problems and demanding improved working conditions from management via internal surveys.
 The results are shared widely within the company and encourage leaders to address issues in a timely manner.

 The last one was such an addictive read that I more than once missed my station when reading in the subway.
 I had to walk the extra mile…